Leifhaa/konte/oppgave1-docker/README.md

 Option 2.
 Move the index.html inside the src folder.

 I chose option 2 as I think believe it's a better option for keeping a tidy structure.
 Option 2 causes another problem however, the DemoController refers to an non-existing file path.
 In order to solve this, I saw 2 options:
 Option 1.
-Change the path in DemoController to the new location of index.html Option 2.
+Change the path of FileInputStream in DemoController.hello to the new location of index.html Option 2.
 Move the Index.html inside resource/static, allowing spring boot to serve the index.html by default without a need from a controller.

 I chose option 2 and removed the logic from the controller as my understanding is that we're allowed to do such architectural changes.
 I chosed option 2 as I believe this is a more common way of serving static content, and this is how my previous classes has served static content.